Baton Rouge's #1 lifestyle magazine since 2005

 Nick Storz spent three seasons as a pitcher for LSU’s baseball program before turning to football in 2020.
 Photo by Gus Stark / Courtesy LSU Athletics

 “Obviously, baseball and football are two totally different types of training,” Storz says.
 “It’s more of a physical mindset on the football side of things, so that’s the biggest difference in terms of coaching.
 I consider myself more of a run-blocking tight end, and when you play in the SEC, you have to be able to compete.
-I just wanted to get faster and stronger overall.”
+I just want to get faster and stronger overall.”

-Weighing 260 pounds and standing at 6-feet-5-inches, Storz’s imposing build should make him a welcome addition to the team, providing crucial depth in the tight end position.
+Weighing 260 pounds and standing 6-feet-5-inches, Storz’s imposing build should make him a welcome addition to the team, providing crucial depth in the tight end position.

-“This year has been a total change (for LSU football),” Storz says.
+“This year has been a total change for LSU football,” Storz says.
 “Everybody is a lot more dedicated, focused and ready to go for this season.
 There’s a different feel in the building.
 Everybody has one goal in mind, and that’s proving who we are again.
 The new coordinators are awesome—creative, hands-on and high-energy.
 It’s going to be a fun season.”

 This article was originally published in the Tiger Pride 2021 issue of 225 magazine.